-Their big bundle of test strips include 30 ovulation test strips (the kind you dip in a urine cup) and 10 early detection pregnancy tests at a great price.
+Their big bundle of test strips includes 30 ovulation test strips (the kind you dip in a urine cup) and 10 early-detection pregnancy tests at a great price.

 More interested in mid-stream peeing on a stick?
 They have you covered with the deluxe midstream pack.

-While we’ve already mentioned the Clearblue ovulation test, its popularity bears repeating.
+While we’ve already mentioned the Clearblue ovulation test, the popularity of these at-home tests bears repeating.

 This easy-to-use test boasts nearly a 5-star rating on Amazon and has more than 8,400 outstanding reviews.

 It features a design similar to regular pregnancy tests and an approximate 99% accuracy rating.
-Plus, it’s one of the few ovulation test kits that includes 20 individual tests.
+Plus, it’s one of the few ovulation test kits that include 20 individual tests.

-One downfall to this test is it might not work for women struggling with fertility-related conditions, such as PCOS infertility that causes anovulation (the absence of ovulation) or irregular ovulatory cycles.
+One downfall to this test, however, is it might not work for hopeful parents struggling with fertility-related conditions, such as PCOS infertility that causes anovulation (the absence of ovulation) or irregular ovulatory cycles.

-Let’s face it, when we’re hoping to conceive, we are probably going to be anxious to take a pregnancy test once the two week wait after ovulation is over.
+Let’s face it, when we’re hoping to conceive, we will probably be anxious to take a pregnancy test once the two week wait after ovulation is over.

 That’s where this amazing kit from Easy@Home comes in!